ankaAR/bestiario5e/_creatures/neogi-master.md

 ***Multiataque.*** The neogi makes two attacks: one with its bite and one with its claws.

-***Bite.*** Melee Weapon Attack: +5 al ataque, alcance 5 it, one target.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 it, one target.
 Hit: 6 (1d6+3) piercing damage plus 14 (4d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-***Claws.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 8 (2d4+3) slashing damage.

 ***Esclavizar (Recharges after a Short or Long Rest).*** The neogi targets one creature it can see within 30 feet of it.
 The target must succeed on a DC 14 Wisdom saving throw or be magically  charmed by the neogi for 1 day, or until the neogi dies or is more than 1 mile from the target.
 The charmed target obeys the neogi's commands and can't take reactions, and the neogi and the target can communicate telepathically with each other at a distance of up to 1 mile.
 Whenever the charmed target takes damage, it can repeat the saving throw, ending the effect on itself on a success.